shirhatti/EntityFramework.Docs/ef/platforms/netcore/new-db-sqlite.md

         This should create a new file `blog.db` in the output path.
 This SQLite file should now contain two empty tables.

+> [!NOTE]
-Note: When using relative paths with SQLite, the path will be relative to the application's main assembly.
+> When using relative paths with SQLite, the path will be relative to the application's main assembly.
 In this sample, the main binary is `bin/Debug/netcoreapp1.0/ConsoleApp.dll`, so the SQLite database will be in `bin/Debug/netcoreapp1.0/blog.db`

 ## Use your model